 There are numerous antihistamines available over the counter, such as Telfast, Clarityn, Clarinase, and Zyrtec.

 The majority of antihistamines are non-drowsy, but some older antihistamines may result in drowsiness.
 Caution has to be taken when driving or operating heavy machinery.

 Nasal congestion or obstruction is typically due to swollen or expanded blood vessels in the nose and air passages.
 The nose has an abundance of these blood vessels with a great capacity for expansion.
 Histamine can stimulate these blood vessels to expand.

 Decongestants are useful in this case as they case shrinkage of these blood vessels, which forces the blood out and open up the air passages.
 Decongestants usually come in two forms, an oral formulation and a nasal spray.
 Examples of oral decongestants include Phenylephrine and Pseudoephedrine, and examples of nasal spray decongestants include Afrin and Oxy-nase.
 These are chemically related to adrenaline, which is a form of stimulant.
 Hence, decongestants have side effects such as agitation and nervousness, and can also elevate blood pressure and pulse rate.
 In patients who are elderly, they may also cause urinary retention.
 These side effects are more pronounced in patients who take the oral formulation.
 Decongestants should not be used by patients with irregular heart rhythms, high blood pressure, heart disease or glaucoma.

-Numerous combinations of antihistamines with decongestants such as Zyrtec-D, Telfast-D, Claritin-D are available.
+Numerous combinations of antihistamines with decongestants such as Zyrtec-D, Telfast-D, Claritin-D and FEDAC are available.
 These medications are convenient, and are most useful in patients with symptoms of runny nose and nasal congestion.

 Allergy tests are used to determine what allergens a person may be sensitive (allergic) to.
 The more common methods are: